Emo-gml/PsyLLM/README.md

 ## 📰 News
 - **[2025-11-02]** We released a new work on arXiv — [**TheraMind: A Strategic and Adaptive Agent for Longitudinal Psychological Counseling**](https://arxiv.org/abs/2510.25758).
-  We invite everyone to explore the paper and follow our ongoing research!
+   We warmly welcome everyone to check it out and join the discussion!
 - **[2025-10-28]** Created the official project website: https://github.com/Emo-gml/PsyLLM.
 - **[2025-10-21]** We open-sourced the model weights and dataset on Hugging Face!
 - **[2025-05-12]** Paper submitted to arXiv: https://arxiv.org/abs/2505.15715.